eniweii/blender-optimal-rotation-smallest-bounding-box/README.md

 - **Bounding box preview** - visualize the current bounding box in the viewport
 - **Volume reduction reporting** - see how much the bounding box was reduced

+This fork keeps the positioning of the objects.
+I use this for fixing assets with applied transforms that were imported into Blender and therefore had a 0,0,0 XYZ position and rotations yet are rotated and offset.

 ## Installation

 ### Blender 4.2+ / 5.0 (Extension Format)